How To Edit Your WordPress User Profile

-Hover over this section with your mouse and it expands to display your Gravatar image, your name and username, and links to your “Profile Screen” and a “Log Out” link …
+If you hover over this panel with your mouse it expands to display your Gravatar image, your name and username, and links to your “Profile Screen” and a “Log Out” link …

-Alternatively, to access your user profile screen using the main dashboard menu, go to Users > Your Profile …
+Alternatively, to access your user profile area from the dashboard menu, go to Users > Your Profile …

 - Personal Options